Skip to content

 How this service works in Jura in practice.

 Jura comes with its own framework conditions – from incentives and tax treatment to technical requirements.
-This page shows how those translate into a clean project flow for your property.
+From those, a cleanly managed project flow for your property takes shape.

 What really matters for installation on site

 People looking for PV installation in Canton Jura compare more than modules.
 They compare execution quality, roof protection and coordination.
-That is why this page focuses on the points that matter before quoting and installation.
+Exactly these points decide on a clean result before quoting and installation.
 Mounting structure per SIA 261, documented penetrations, SUVA-compliant fall protection and complete handover including string diagram, measurement protocol and photo documentation.

 • Mounting structure matched to tile, sheet metal, facade or flat-roof systems – not generic, but dimensioned object-specifically to wind zone (SIA 261), snow loads and building height.